ConfederacyOfGaia/Gaia/players-guide.md

 Orcs hail from the Bowl of Fire, deep in the Sunbloom Mountains, where they have developed an advanced civilization.
 They are excellent record keepers, and have a very strong institutional memory &mdash; including the memory of magic.

+Orcs have greenish-grey skin, dark hair (black, very dark green, very dark brown, or, rarely, very dark red), dark eyes, are the same size as elves, and have the same lifespans as humans.
+They have small fangs protuding from the bottom of their mouths.
+Larger fangs are considered a sign of masculinity, and smaller fangs are considered a sign of femininity.

 ***Ability Score Increase.*** Orcs have the standard +2, +1, +1 ASIs.
-One ASI must go into Intelligence, one in Constitution, and the last can be put into any other score.
+One ASI must go into Intelligence, one into Constitution, and the last can be put into any other score.

-***Age.*** Orcs are long-lived, comparable to elves.
-They reach adulthood in their late 20s and can live almost two centuries.
+***Age.*** Orcs have lifespans comparable to humans.
+They enter adulthood in their late teens and usually live less than a century.

 ***Size.*** Orcs average between 4 and 5 feet in height, and tend to be stocky.
 Your size is Medium.